rht-labs/tech-exercise/docs/6-secret-management-in-saap/6-secret-management.md

    More Info on Template: https://docs.cloud.stakater.com/content/sre/multi-tenant-operator/usecases/template.html

 9. Admin creates a TemplateGroupInstance which deploys Template (containing ServiceAccount) to namespaces based on selector.
 We specify tenant label `stakater.com/kind` in selector.
+This will deploy ServiceAccount in tenant namespaces.
+This ServiceAccount is required by SecretStore to access Vault.

          apiVersion: tenantoperator.stakater.com/v1alpha1
          kind: TemplateGroupInstance